cypress-io/cypress-documentation/source/dashboard/overview/runs-dashboard.md

 Recorded runs capture the results from your test runs.

 {% note info %}
-If you haven't set up your project to record {% url "read here" projects-dashboard#Set-up-a-project-to-record %}.
+If you haven't set up your project to record {% url "read here" projects-dashboard#Setup %}.
 {% endnote %}

 # What is recorded?